We tested the Made In CeramiClad Pan and came away impressed with the 5-Ply design and truly non-stick functionality.

 Aside from that, this company gets decent marks for sustainability.

-Given the overall quality of the CeramiClad Pan, however, I’m much more confident that this one has better staying power.
+Given the overall quality of the CeramiClad Pan, I’m much more confident that this one has better staying power.
 The Always Pan showed scratches and wear on the coating in very little time and lost its non-stick properties before the six month mark.

 The CeramiClad Pan also costs less than the Always Pan, though it doesn’t have the steamer basket or lid.
 You can use the CeramiClad Pan at higher temperatures in the oven though, and in addition to being much nicer to use, it will almost certainly last longer.